Wedge Island Lighthouse

 Wedge Island Lighthouse is a lighthouse in the Australian state of South Australia located on Wedge Island at the entrance to Spencer Gulf.

 It was first lit on 29 March 1911 and rebuilt in 1970 and is located on the highest point of the island.
-During the Second World War a radar station, with a staff of about 30, was operated at the lighthouse site.
+During the Second World War the RAAF operated No. 7 radar station at the lighthouse site, with a staff of about 30.
+This station was disbanded in November 1945.